viviRbi/vyNote/aws-study-guide.md

 11. How does Amzon EC2 differ from Amazon RDS?
 12. Name 2 ways to connect to an Linux EC2 Instance. *Hint: Check out AWS documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
 We connected using **one** of these methods in class.*
 ## What is an AMI (Amazon Machine Image)?
 How is it used in relation to and EC2?
-An AMI (Amazon Machine Image) is a snapshot of a preconfigured operating system ready to be flashed onto a new EC2 instance.
+- An AMI (Amazon Machine Image) is a snapshot of a preconfigured operating system ready to be flashed onto a new EC2 instance.
 Amazon offers many Linux and Windows AMIs, including its own Linux distribution 'Amazon Linux', all of which come with pre-installed tools and services as well as proper security settings and user account configurations.
+- AMI are templates from which it is possible to create a virtual machine.
+It can be flash into an EC2 instance

 <hr/>